Śūraṅgama Sūtra: Korea

 The Śūraṅgama Sūtra was also important in Korean Buddhism.
 It became a required text for Korea's monastic examination system during the Joseon period.
-The Śūraṅgama remains one of the most influential sources in the advanced curriculum of Korean Sŏn monasteries, along with the Awakening of Faith and the Vajrasamadhi sūtra.
+The Śūraṅgama Sūtra remains one of the most influential sources in the advanced curriculum of Korean Sŏn monasteries, along with the Awakening of Faith and the Vajrasamadhi sūtra.

 Japan

 The Japanese Zen Buddhist Dōgen held that the sūtra was not an authentic Indian text.
 But he also drew on the text, commenting on the Śūraṅgama verse "when someone gives rise to Truth by returning to the Source, the whole of space in all ten quarters falls away and vanishes" as follows:

 This verse has been cited by various Buddhas and Ancestors alike.
 Up to this very day, this verse is truly the Bones and Marrow of the Buddhas and Ancestors.
 It is the very Eye of the Buddhas and Ancestors.
 As to my intention in saying so, there are those who say that the ten-fascicle Shurangama Scripture is a spurious scripture, whereas others say that it is a genuine Scripture: both views have persisted from long in the past down to our very day [...]
 Even were the Scripture a spurious one, if [Ancestors] continue to offer its turning, then it is a genuine Scripture of the Buddhas and Ancestors, as well as the Dharma Wheel intimately associated with Them.

 The sūtra was influential in Japanese Buddhism as over seventy historical commentaries have been written on it, with the majority being from the Zen tradition.
 In addition, eminent monastics such as Kōbō Daishi, the Eighth Patriarch and founder of the Shingon Buddhist tradition, and Dengyō Daishi, the founder of the Tendai Buddhist tradition, have also written works based on it.
+For instance, Kōbō Daishi wrote the Daibutchō-kyō kaidai (大仏頂経開題, lit: "Introduction to the Sūtra of the Great Buddha-Crown"), a commentary on the Śūraṃgama Sūtra in which he referred to it as a nītārtha sūtra, a class of sūtras that contain the definitive and direct teachings of the Buddhas.
 In contemporary Japanese Buddhist practice, the Śūraṅgama mantra revealed in the sūtra is still chanted across the three main Zen traditions of Rinzai, Sōtō and Ōbaku.